pascalenderli/IniBuffer/README.md

 ```

 ### Properties
 Properties are key|value pairs which belong to a section.
 This parser does only support ini-files which contain at least one section.
 Therefore properties must belong to a section.
 The parser ignores any amount of white spaces in front or after keys or values.
 White spaces in between key names are not valid.
-Whit spaces in values are valid and belong to the value string.
+White spaces in values are valid and belong to the value string.

 #### Valid  Properties:
 ```text